erdogant/distfit/docs/source/index.rst

 distfit's documentation!
 ========================

-``distfit`` is python package for probability density functions for the fit of univariate distributions to non-censored data by residual sum of squares (RSS). ``distfit`` determines the best fit for 89 theoretical distributions.
-The best fitted theoretical distribution is returned with the loc, scale, arg parameters which can then be used to compute the probability on new data-points.
+``distfit`` is python package for probability density functions of univariate distributions on non-censored data by residual sum of squares (RSS). ``distfit`` determines the best fit across 89 theoretical distributions.
+The best fitted theoretical distribution is returned with the loc, scale, arg parameters.
+New data-points can then be assed for significance on the detected distribution.

-, moment matching (mme), quantile matching (qme) or maximizing goodness-of-fit estimation (mge).
-The latter is also known as minimizing distance estimation.

 Content
 =======